xylusthemes/wp-event-aggregator/README.txt

 15. Upcoming WP Events widget in front-end without Event image(Pro)

 == Changelog ==
+= 1.5.5 =
+* ADDED: Facebook Authorization, so import by facebook event ID possible now (event need to marked as interested or going is mandatory)
+* IMPROVEMENT: Some Improvements
+* FIXED: some bug fixes.

 = 1.5.4 =
 * IMPROVEMENT: Some Improvements.